canapea/canapea/README.md

 application

-import capability "canapea/io"
+import capability "canapea::io"
   exposing
     | +StdOut

-import "canapea/io/stdout" as stdout
+import "canapea::io/stdout" as stdout

 # `main` is picked up by default but is also configurable
 # application config { main = main }